Supervisor Development Program (SDP)

 Practice — Real Supervisor Scenarios on Their Feet

-What we cover: Live role plays on the moments that define a first-line leader: the shift briefing, the instruction that has to be clear, the former mate who ignores you, the slacker you finally have to address, the grievance raised mid-shift, the plant head demanding numbers you are not sure you can hit.
-Practised in the room, on the real situations from your own floor and your own people — so the skill is built before it is needed.
+What we cover: Live role plays on the moments that define a first-line leader: the shift briefing, the instruction that has to be clear, the former mate who ignores you, the two operators who will not work the same handover, the slacker you finally have to address, the grievance raised mid-shift, the safety shortcut you have to stop in front of everyone, and the plant head demanding numbers you are not sure you can hit.
+Practised in the room, on the real situations from your own floor and your own people.
+Each supervisor leaves with a written thirty-day commitment: what they will start, stop and continue on their next shift.

 What changes: The supervisor walks out having already lived the hard moments once, in safety — so the real ones, on the next shift, no longer catch them cold.